 Leader: For those who have come from the country to the city and whose hopes have been disappointed.
 Lord, hear us.

-Leader: For those who are regarded by many as litter and liability in our streets, Lord, hear us.
-All: Lord, hear our prayer.
+Leader: For those who are regarded by many as litter and liability in our streets.

 Leader: That we may have compassion for those who struggle and stumble through life.
 Lord, hear us.